COVID-19 medicines can help people who are at risk of becoming very sick with COVID-19.

 Talk to your usual healthcare provider to see if getting a prescription before you get unwell is right for you.
 It is not possible to get an advance prescription to take on overseas travel in case you get COVID-19 while overseas.

-For some people, symptoms may return after completing a course of Paxlovid.
-This is known as Paxlovid rebound.
+For some people, symptoms may return after completing a course of antivirals.
+This is known as rebound.
+It has also been observed in patients who have not taken any antivirals, and is a phenomenon that is not uncommon with other viral illnesses too.

 People experiencing Paxlovid rebound do not appear to get severely ill.
 Symptoms are usually mild and typically resolve within three days.

-- your symptoms return after finishing the five-day course of Paxlovid,
+- your symptoms return after finishing the five-day course of antivirals,

 - and it’s 28 days or less since you first got symptoms or tested positive.

-There is no need to take another course of Paxlovid if your symptoms return during this time.
+There is no need to take another course of antivirals if your symptoms return during this time.

 If you have an underlying health condition or your symptoms are getting worse, call Healthline on 0800 358 5453 or your usual healthcare provider.

-Some other medicines are available to treat COVID-19 but are only given in hospital.
+Some other medicines are available to prevent or treat COVID-19 but are only given in hospital.
 More information is available on the Pharmac website.